awsdocs/amazon-eks-user-guide/doc_source/create-managed-node-group.md

    Replace the *`<example values>`* \(including the *`<>`*\) with your own values\.
 **Important**
-If you don't use a custom launch template when first creating a managed node group, do not use one at a later time for the node group\.
-When not specifying a custom launch template, the system will auto\-generate a launch template that shouldn't be modified manually\.
-Manually modifying this auto\-generated launch template will cause errors\.
+If you don't use a custom launch template when first creating a managed node group, don't use one at a later time for the node group\.
+If you didn't specify a custom launch template, the system auto\-generates a launch template that we don't recommend that you modify manually\.
+Manually modifying this auto\-generated launch template might cause errors\.
    + **Without a launch template** – `eksctl` creates a default Amazon EC2 launch template in your account and deploys the node group using a launch template that it creates based on options that you specify\.
 Before specifying a value for `--node-type`, see [Choosing an Amazon EC2 instance type](choosing-instance-type.md)\.

      Replace `<my-key>` with the name of your Amazon EC2 key pair or public key\.
 This key is used to SSH into your nodes after they launch\.
 If you don't already have an Amazon EC2 key pair, you can create one in the AWS Management Console\.
 For more information, see [Amazon EC2 key pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) in the *Amazon EC2 User Guide for Linux Instances*\.